 Start with developing a measurement strategy; what do you really want and need to know.
 Make sure to set clear expectations in the beginning, establish measurement goals and identify the data sources required to achieve your strategy.

 Pro Tip: It’s important to note that this process requires a long-term investment…to do it successfully anyway.
 So be leery of those vendors trying to sell you a generalized set-it-and-forget-it dashboard.
-Our VP of Strategic Services, Misty Dykema, recommends allocating 10 – 20 percent of your marketing budget on analytics.
+Our VP of Strategic Services, Misty Klobucher, recommends allocating 10 – 20 percent of your marketing budget on analytics.
 Keep in mind, you are not spending money just to measure and make media adjustments, you are investing in the ability to make smarter business decisions.
 For example, the custom executive, marketing and sales dashboards we set in place for Knapheide allows them to see which distributors are closing leads and how long it takes.
 This information can lead to operational adjustments, not just marketing and media optimizations.
 And that can lead to MORE conversions in the future.

 Bonus Tip: